jhunkeler/astroconda/source/installation.rst

 AstroConda provides a suite of packages that are known to work well together and are supported by engineers from STScI.
 However, being built on top of the widely-used ``conda`` tools for managing Python environments, AstroConda also supports the installation of additional 3rd-party packages.

-Full documentation of the ``conda`` tool is available from Continuum Analytics, its creators and maintainers: http://conda.pydata.org/docs/using/index.html.
+Full documentation of the ``conda`` tool is available from Continuum Analytics, Inc., its creators and maintainers: http://conda.pydata.org/docs/using/index.html.
 However, we have provided a brief explanation of 3rd-party package installation below for quick reference.

 For scientific packages available through Anaconda, installation is as simple as::